Detecting Topological Superconductivity via Berry Curvature Effects in Spectral Functions: Quasiparticle wavepacket

 For cases where the perturbation is strong, a treatment involving both $s=\pm$ bands is required \cite{NiuMult,Shindou,NiuRev}, which falls beyond the scope of our current study.

-\textit{Wavepacket dynamics and quasiparticle BC---} Next, we investigate the semiclassical dynamics of this quasiparticle wavepacket $\ket{W_s}$ by studying the Lagrangian of the wavepacket $L$, which is defined as the wavepacket average~\cite{FN1} of the operator $\hat{L}= i \frac{d}{dt} - \hat{H}$~\cite{NiuRev,NiuSC}.
-It can be expressed in terms of the momentum-space and real-space Berry connections $\mathcal{A}_{ks}$ and $\tilde{\mathcal{A}}_{rs}$:
+The semiclassical dynamics of this quasiparticle wavepacket $\ket{W_s}$ is described by its Lagrangian $L$, given by the wavepacket average~\cite{FN1} of the operator $\hat{L}= i \frac{d}{dt} - \hat{H}$~\cite{NiuRev,NiuSC}.
+It can be expressed in terms of the momentum-space and real-space Berry connections $\mathcal{A}_{ks}$ and ${\mathcal{A}}_{rs}$ as